• Skip to primary navigation

 Activating yeast and mixing the dough

 Step 5.
-Turn the dough out on a floured board and knead for about five minutes until it is smooth.
-Put the dough into a greased bowl and let rise for about 1 to 1 ½ hours, or you can let it rise in the refrigerator overnight.
+Turn the dough on a floured board and knead for about five minutes until smooth.
+Put the dough into a greased bowl and let rise for about 1 to 1 1/2 hours, or let it rise in the refrigerator overnight.

 A blue bowl with yeast bread dough.